 Boemo Diale

-Boemo Diale started her internship at David Krut Workshop in July 2022, after having met with David Krut at the Turbine Art Fair in 2021.
-She is an Honours student at Wits University studying Film and Television, and undertook the internship to see how print could influence her practice.
-Diale’s first show with David Krut, entitled, Can I Play? was held at the 151 Gallery in February, 2023.
-The exhibition presented a series of prints created during her internship at DKW as well as unique paintings.
+Boemo Diale (b.
+2000) did an internship at David Krut Workshop (DKW) in July 2022, after having met with David Krut at the Turbine Art Fair in 2021.
+At the time, she was an Honours student at Wits University studying Film and Television, and she undertook an internship to see how print could influence her practice.
+Diale's first show with David Krut, titled Can I Play? was held at the 151 Gallery in February 2023.
+The exhibition presented a series of prints created during her internship at DKW alongside paintings.
+2025 saw Diale working collaboratively with DKW printer Kim-Lee Loggenberg-Tim on a new series of etchings and monotypes.
+Her work has been featured in group shows at David Krut Projects and, most recently at the Brooklyn Art Fair and in our New York Gallery as part of South African Artists in New York, our ongoing initiative to showcase South African talent in the US.

 Subscribe to our mailing list